Canon G7 X Mark II vs G1X Mark II

-Reasons to prefer the Canon PowerShot G1 X Mark II:
+Advantages of the Canon PowerShot G1 X Mark II:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.